stevesherk5/hello_world_Sherk/README.md

 # Welcome to ENTR-451

-This is an example of a GitHub repository.
+This is my first really cool repository!